lake-wg/edhoc/draft-ietf-lake-edhoc.md

 In order to ensure that EDHOC is used for the intended purpose, each message needs to be verified against an applicability statement associated to the protocol instance.
 If the message does not comply with the applicability statement, the protocol needs to be discontinued.
 This allows for the relevant processing and verifications to be made, including things like:

-1. How the peer detects that an EDHOC message is received.
+1. How the endpoint detects that an EDHOC message is received.
 This includes how EDHOC messages are transported, for example in the payload of a CoAP message with a certain Uri-Path or Content-Format; see {{coap}}.
 1. Method and correlation of underlying transport messages (METHOD_CORR; see {{method}} and {{corr}}).
 This gives information about the optional connection identifier fields.
-2. Whether the optional initial `null` of message_1 is used; see {{asym-msg1-form}}
+2. How message_1 is identified, in particular if the optional initial `null` of message_1 is present; see {{asym-msg1-form}}
 3. Authentication credentials (CRED_I, CRED_R; see {{auth-cred}}).
 4. Type used to identify authentication credentials (ID_CRED_I, ID_CRED_R; see {{id_cred}}).
 5. Use and type of Auxiliary Data (AD_1, AD_2, AD_3; see {{AD}}).